IanMercer/pi-sniffer/docs/RaspberrySetup.md

 This allows you to `journalctl --list-boots` and to display the journal for a specific boot, e.g. `-b -1`.

-17. Optionally add a RTC chip (recommended)
+17. Optionally add a RTC chip (only really useful if you will use the Pi in a disconnected, mobile state)

 You can find instructions for adding a real-time clock chip [here](https://pimylifeup.com/raspberry-pi-rtc/).
 I recommend the [DS3231](https://www.amazon.com/gp/product/B01N1LZSK3/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B01N1LZSK3&linkCode=as2&tag=abodit01-20&linkId=daa1415a90f1e578374ad1a2e3fa2282) which has the best resolution.

-18. Optionally, turn off the on-board LED so that the code can use it to indicate activity
+18. Optionally, turn off the on-board LED so that the code can use it to indicate activity (recommended)

 `sudo sh -c "echo none > /sys/class/leds/led0/trigger"`